Article

 </project>

-The above Maven pom.xml file resolves the RTSDK Java library and dependencies from Maven Central, and then builds the application and the RTSDK library into a single-all-dependencies jar file named cloud_consumer-1.0-jar-with-dependencies.jar.
-Please see How to Set Up Refinitiv Real-Time SDK Java Application with Maven article about the pom.xml setting for the RTSDK Java library.
+The Maven pom.xml file above resolves the RTSDK Java library and dependencies from Maven Central, and then builds the application and the RTSDK library into a single-all-dependencies jar file named cloud_consumer-1.0-jar-with-dependencies.jar.
+Please see How to Set Up Real-Time SDK Java Application with Maven article about the pom.xml setting for the RTSDK Java library.

 Project Docker file